xxfoundation/elixxir-Elixxir-dApps-SDK-Swift/README.md

 ## 📱 Demo

-Refer to this [demo](https://git.xx.network/elixxir/shielded-help-demo/elixxir-dapp-demo) to see an example of how to build an app with the SDK to send `E2E` messages and send `RestLike` messsage.
+Refer to this [demo](https://git.xx.network/elixxir/shielded-help-demo/elixxir-dapp-demo) to see an example of how to build an app with the SDK to send `E2E` messages and send `RestLike` message.

 Also you can checkout included example iOS application.